Filesystem Actions

 This enables automated ingestion of files delivered via email — for example, receiving invoices or reports as email attachments and making them available for download via SFTP.

-When a target folder is specified, the action runs as a system action (once, not per-user).
+When a target folder is specified, the action runs as a system action (once, not per-user) and writes attachments into the shared folder.

 ICAP